xp44mm/Notebook/F#/Reflection at Run Time(fs).md

 If you decide to use reflection and you must invoke a method more than once or twice, you should use `Type.GetMethod` to get a reference to a `MethodInfo` object and then use the `MethodInfo.Invoke` method to do the actual call, rather than using the `Type.InvokeMember` method because the former technique requires that you perform the discovery phase only once.

-Don't use the `BindingFlags.IgnoreCase` value with the Get*Xxxx* method (singular form), if you know the exact spelling of the member you're looking for, and specify the `BindingFlags` .`ExactBinding` value if possible because it speeds up the search.
+Don't use the `BindingFlags.IgnoreCase` value with the Get*Xxxx* method (singular form), if you know the exact spelling of the member you're looking for, and specify the `BindingFlags.ExactBinding` value if possible because it speeds up the search.
 The latter flag suppresses implicit type conversions; therefore, you must supply the exact type of each argument:

 ``` F#
 // This code doesn't work—the GetMethod method returns null.